novoalab/EpiNano/README.md

 #### b) Predicting RNA modifications using EpiNano-SVM:

 EpiNano v 1.2 includes pre-trained models (found in *$EPINANO_HOME/models/*), which have been trained using synthetic molecules (curlcakes) with and without introduced m6A modiifcations.
-However, the user can train their own models using *EpiNano_Predict.py*, employing  the features generated with *EpiNano_Variants.py* and/or *EpiNano_Current.py* as shown in the previous steps.
+However, the user can train their own models using **EpiNano_Predict**, employing  the features generated with *EpiNano_Variants.py* and/or *EpiNano_Current.py* as shown in the previous steps.

 ```
 python $EPINANO_HOME/Epinano_Predict.py -h